New Zealand government response to the COVID-19 pandemic: September 2021

-On 6 September, Ardern confirmed that all of New Zealand except Auckland will move to Alert Level 2 at 11:59pm on 7 September.
-However, new Level 2 restrictions will be introduced including mandatory mask wearing at most public venues, recommended mask wearing for school students above the age of 12 years, a 50 person limit and two-metre space at indoor venues, and a 100 person limit at outdoor venues.
+On 6 September, Ardern confirmed that all of New Zealand except Auckland will move to Alert Level 2 at 11:59 pm on 7 September.
+However, new Level 2 restrictions will be introduced including mandatory mask wearing at most public venues, recommended mask wearing for school students above the age of 12, a 50 person limit and two-metre space at indoor venues, and a 100 person limit at outdoor venues.

 On 13 September, Ardern confirmed that Auckland would remain on Alert Level 4 until 11:59 pm at 21 September.
 In addition, the rest of New Zealand would remain on Alert Level 2 until at least 21 September.

 On 17 September, Education Minister Chris Hipkins confirmed that there would be no changes to end of the year school holiday dates across the country including Auckland.

 On 20 September, Ardern confirmed that Auckland would move down to Alert Level 3 at 11:59 pm on 21 September while the rest of the country will remain on Alert Level 2.
 Event limit restrictions were also relaxed for areas under Level 2, with 100 people being allowed in indoor hospitality venues.
 In addition, a "bespoke" lockdown requirement was established in Whakatīwai, Waikato due to recent community cases there.
 In addition, Ardern also reiterated the Government's commitment to maintaining an elimination strategy.

 On 22 September, Bloomfield confirmed that the Whakatīwai region would be moving into Alert Level 3 with the rest of Auckland due to the high level of testing and negative community cases within that region.

 On 27 September, Ardern announced that the Government would be launching a home isolation trial for 150 selected travellers.
 Participants must be New Zealand residents.
 In addition, Ardern confirmed that the quarantine-free travel for Pacific Recognised Seasonal Employer workers from Vanuatu, Samoa, and Tonga would resume in early October to address the agricultural and horticultural sectors' demand for migrant workers over the 2021–2022 summer period.

 On 27 September, Health Minister Little announced a NZ$400,000 funding boost for youth mental health services, with priority being given to the Auckland and Northland regions due to stress and anxiety among young people caused by the Delta community outbreak the previous month.